Boston Opera House (1909): Opening

-The opera house officially opened on November 8, 1909 with a performance of La Gioconda by the BOC.
-The production starred Lillian Nordica in the title role and Louise Homer as La Cieca.
+The opera house officially opened on November 8, 1909, with a performance of La Gioconda by the BOC.
+The production starred Lillian Nordica in the title role, Florencio Constantino as Enzo, and Louise Homer as La Cieca.
 At its opening, the theatre was described as a "perfect jewel-box of an opera house".
 It served as the home of the BOC during the company's six years of operation.
 Russell served as the company's director for all its short duration and Arnaldo Conti was the conductor from 1909–1913.
 After the BOC went bankrupt in 1915 the venue was used by other local opera companies, as well as by the Metropolitan Opera for its regular visits.

 Demise

 During the Great Depression and World War II, the Opera House fell into disuse and disrepair.

 In 1957, the Boston Redevelopment Authority, acting on behalf of the Northeastern University Trustees, declared it unsafe, and scheduled it for demolition.
 The local opera community demonstrated and petitioned the BRA to spare their only venue, but the order stood.
 The solidly built building was gutted in 1958, but proved difficult to demolish.
 Two demolition companies gave up in frustration, as the opera house resisted their efforts.
 Only after a new and larger wrecking derrick arrived, did the walls fall.

+"It was the era of urban renewal," Boston impresario Walter Pierce was quoted as saying, "Anything old was shameful."

 A brick rescued from the demolished theater by noted WGBH-FM announcer Ron Della Chiesa is preserved in the theater's archives at Northeastern University.
 The archived plans for the Opera House may be viewed and copied by requesting an appointment with Northeastern University's Facilities or Space Planning and Design Department.